Shop by RoomBedroomBlackout Curtains

 None that I have found so far!
 Making 100% blackout curtains with natural materials is possible with OEKO TEX certification.
 However, no brands have yet been able to achieve making blackout curtains with GOTS certified organic fibers and GOTS certified processing techniques— it's very difficult to get an organic blackout curtain with no light coming through.

-Non Toxic Blackout Curtain Fabric
+Non-Toxic Blackout Curtain Fabric

-What is OEKO TEX Class I?
+What is OEKO TEX Class I certification for blackout curtains?

 OEKO TEX has four product classes: I, II, III, and IV.
 Class I products have met the strictest requirements and limits, and are certified to be safe for babies and toddlers to touch.
 Babies and toddlers are more vulnerable to harmful exposures because their detoxification systems aren't fully developed, they engage in hand-to-mouth behavior more often, and their cells are dividing rapidly as they grow, meaning they are more susceptible to mutagenic exposures.